eMetaboHUB/Forum-LiteraturePropagation/README.md

 ### Diagnostic values

 - priorLogOdds: This indicators is computed only for species that have annotated literature (COOC > 0).
-It corresponds to the LogOdds computed form the prior distribution (the neighbouring literature), without considering the literature of the targeted specie.
+It corresponds to the LogOdds computed from the prior distribution (the neighbouring literature), without considering the literature of the targeted specie.

 - priorLog2FC: Same as priorLogOdds but for Log2FC